IAmSeraph/YAPL/Syntax.md

 }
 ```

-In this example, the `#include` directive is used to include the `stdio.h` standard library.
+In this example, the `#include` directive is used to include the `std::io` standard library.
 The `#define` directive is used to define a constant value `MAX_SIZE` and a macro `LOG`.
 The `#ifdef` and `#ifndef` directives are used to conditionally define the `LOG` macro based on the `DEBUG` preprocessor symbol.
 The `#else` and `#elif` directives can be used for more complex conditional compilation.